ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 You submit a Privacy Request by calling the  **Submit a Privacy Request** operation.
 Here, we submit  a request to apply the `a-demo-policy` Policy to all target data in the [Identity Graph](../glossary.md) that can be generated from the email address `identity@example.com` and the phone number `+1 (123) 456 7891`.
-The Privacy Request will be executed immediately if `REQUEST_MANUAL_REQUEST_APPROVAL` is False (this is the default behavior).
+Privacy Requests are executed immediately by default.
+This setting may be changed in the fidesops.toml configuration file.

 `POST /api/v1/privacy-request`